snikolenko-flo/module3_part2_dynamo_db/README.md

 - helper - All auxiliary code
   - http-api/ - Helpers for HTTP API
   - rest-api/ - Helpers for REST API
-  - base-error-handler.ts - Base for building error handlers.
+  - base-error-old_handler.ts - Base for building error handlers.
 Normally you should not use it in lambda.
   - environment.ts - Helper for working with environment variables
   - helper.ts - This file contains auxiliary functions
   - logger.ts - This file contains log function that helps log data in the proper way